WeLoveRice/twitch-bot/README.md

     - Where `DISCORD_TOKEN` is your token in the discord api [found here](https://discord.com/developers/applications)
 1. Build and run the stack `$ docker-compose up --build`

+#### Dev Server

+1. To get into dev mode, create a file named `env.dev` and enter your discord token as above.
+1. Then run `docker-compose -f docker-compose.dev.yml up --build`

 ## Running the tests